-Dr. Torres is the Administrative Director at Intuition.
+Dr. Torres is the co-founder and a Clinical Psychologist at Intuition.
 He received his doctorate in clinical psychology from the Chicago School of Professional Psychology with a concentration in family systems.
 He completed his predoctoral internship at Illinois Masonic Medical Center, Behavioral Health Services located in Chicago, Illinois and his postdoctoral work at Mount Sinai Hospital Child and Adolescent Behavioral Health Services in Chicago, Illinois.
 Dr. Torres has worked in hospital emergency departments, endocrine specialty clinics, social service agencies, and not-for-profit institutions.
 His areas of clinical interest include mind-body connection, family therapy, Tae Kwon Do Wellness, mindfulness, and depressive and anxiety disorders.
 Dr. Torres primarily conceptualizes from a family systems and existential orientation with a solution-focused and motivational approach.

 SUPERVISION & TRAINING OPPORTUNITIES